 Sign up for Medicaid.
 If seniors have a very low retirement income, they may qualify for both Medicare and Medicaid.
 This will be especially helpful if they face costly medical care and potential long term care.

 Shop for Medicare Advantage and Medicare Supplement plans.
-There are advantages to both plan types, but a senior can only enroll in one or the other.
-That said, your parents can make individual choices so that one might have Medicare Advantage, while the other has a supplemental policy.
-These plans can help seniors to. better manage health care costs.
+Both Medicare Advantage and Medicare Supplement plans have their benefits, depending on your parents' healthcare needs.
+But Medicare beneficiaries can only enroll in one or the other.
+That said, your parents can make individual choices so that one might have Medicare Advantage, while the other has a Medigap policy.
+These plans can help seniors to better manage healthcare costs.

 Most people have a pretty good idea of the health concerns they'll face as they age.
 As examples, it's likely that life-long smokers know they have a higher-than-average risk of developing lung disease, cancer, or heart conditions.
 Someone who is overweight and inactive knows their risk of diabetes is higher.
 And people with a family history of certain cancers know their personal risk is higher.